mustafaozen/Random-Signaling-Network-Generator/README.md

 2. RandSigNet_Source.m: The source file that generates the random signaling network.

 # User defined parameters in the application:
-1. netSize: Size of the network
+1. netSize: Size of the network, i.e., the number of nodes.
 2. numInput: The number of input nodes that the generated network is requested to have.
 3. numOutput: The number of output nodes that the generated network is requested to have.
 4. numFeedback: The maximum number of feedback interactions that the generated network is requested to have.